maester365/maester/README.md

 **Monitor your Microsoft 365 tenant's security configuration using Maester!**

-Maester is a **PowerShell-based test automation framework** designed to help you monitor and maintain the security configuration of your Microsoft 365 environment.
+Maester is an open source **PowerShell-based test automation framework** designed to help you monitor and maintain the security configuration of your Microsoft 365 environment.

 To learn more about Maester and to get started, visit [Maester.dev](https://maester.dev).